Do Go On - 337 - The History of April Fools Day

 Next.

-Fuck off, you idiot.
+Fuck off, you know.

 And also, don't breathe, you idiot.

-was it that
+Like that, was it that?

-but it's slightly
+It's close, but it's slightly more polite.

-is place a sprig
+what you've got to do is place a sprig of spaghetti

-in a tin of tomato sauce
+in a tin of tomato sauce and hope for the best.

 now fuck off

-part of the reason
+part of the reason for the confusion

-was that spaghetti was not a widely eaten food in Britain during the 50s.
+was that spaghetti was not a widely eaten food

-Although its popularity had been increasing since World War II,
+although its popularity had been increasing

-many still considered it to be an exotic foreign dish.
+many still considered it to be an exotic foreign dish

-Its origin was evidently a real mystery to some.
+its origin was evidently a real mystery to some

-Among those fooled was Sir Ian Jacob,
+among those fooled was Sir Ian Jacob

-the Director General of the BBC,
+the director general of the BBC

-who later admitted...
-Apparently he was sent a note
+apparently he was sent a note

 saying, hey, by the way, we're doing this prank tonight.